 • What’s different?
 Alper says autistic adolescents report using social media more for entertainment than friendship building.
 Neurodivergent children are also at increased risk for bullying and cyberbullying compared to neurotypical youth.
 The emotional burden from this victimization can compound difficulties with mental health.
 Neurodivergent girls report high rates of general social anxiety, which can spill over into their online world.

-Unique Challenges to Media Use and Social Communication
+Unique Challenges To Media Use And Social Communication

 “In their everyday lives, neurodivergent kids may encounter a number of challenges that impact when, where, why, and in what manner they use media,” says Alper.